Ding Junhui defies illness to defeat defending champion Mark Allen in York

 “It’s a hard one to take because I’ve just lost in the UK Championships but I’ve played a lot worse.
 Maybe this is one that I’ll watch back to see what happened, because I felt in control at all times until I lost.”

+Ding will face Tom Ford in the last 16 after the 16th seed recovered a 5-1 deficit to beat Noppon Saengkham 6-5, holding his nerve to come from 52 points down in the decider with a break of 66.

+Ford’s feat was matched by Jamie Clarke, who also hit back from 5-1 down to record a notable win over eighth seed Kyren Wilson, a break of 76 seeing Clarke over the line and into an all-Welsh second round clash with Mark Williams.

-Mark Williams admitted he never got out of second gear but still did enough to see off Fan Zhengyi 6-4 and join Ding in the last 16.
+Former two-time UK champion Williams was far from satisfied with his own performance but still did enough to see off Fan Zhengyi 6-4 in the opening session.

-The Welshman, whose best break was an 86 to nudge over the line, is a two-time UK champion and keen to avoid the mishaps which hampered his chances of making it a trio of successes in recent years.
+Williams, whose best break was an 86 to nudge over the line, is keen to avoid the mishaps which hampered his chances of making it a trio of successes in recent years.

 “This tournament hasn’t really been good for me in the last few years,” admitted Williams.
 “Once during Covid I fell asleep live on TV, then last year I had to run out every couple of frames.